 How do I charge my EV?

 Wall boxes improve charging times over standard wall sockets.
-You can also get a qualified electrician to install a 15amp wall socket to help speed up charging over regular wall chargers.11
+You can also get a qualified electrician to install a 15amp wall socket to help speed up charging over regular wall chargers.4

-The fastest charging method is using DC.
-Most public charging stations use this, depending on the KW (kilowatt) used, charging up can give you an extra 100KM of range in around 20-30 mins.12 Please note, DC fast charging units only work for BEVs and not PHEVs.
+The fastest charging method is using DC and most public charging stations use this.
+Depending on the KW (kilowatt) used, charging up this way can give you an extra 100KM of range in around 20-30 mins.5 Please note, DC fast charging units only work for BEVs and not PHEVs.

 I’m worried about running out of power, what are my options?

-Newer electric vehicle models have ranges of between 150KM and over 400KM, so will likely get you from A to B comfortably and possibly back again on a full charge.
+Newer electric vehicle models have ranges of between 150KM and over 400KM.
 There are a lot of things that affect range including the vehicle's battery capacity, road conditions, temperature and driving style, including reducing your speed and not cornering or braking aggressively.
 Why not download the GoCarma app to help you improve your driving and your range.